hazemmagdy20/My-projects/README.md

 input to user a message and keyword ,then the message is encrypted  or decrypted by key or end the program according to input.
 # loginsystem
 register or login or change password in cpp.
+# Texteditor
+when You want to do any operation on file.